Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Introduction

-What happens if the \emph{evaluation} of a term $P$ is also \emph{non-deterministic}?
+What happens if the \emph{evaluation} of a term $P$ is \emph{not deterministic}, in the sense that different reduction choices are available?
 Remember that non-determinism arises naturally in the $\lambda$-calculus, because a term may have several redexes.
 This aspect has practical relevance to programming.
-Together with the fact that the result of a terminating computation is unique, (independently from the evaluation choices), it is key to the inherent parallelism of functional programs (see \eg\ \cite{Marlow}).
+Together with the fact that the result of a terminating computation is unique, (independently from the evaluation choices), it is key to the inherent parallelism of functional programs (see \eg~\cite{Marlow}).

-Assume program $P$ generates a distribution over booleans $ \{\true^\frac{1}{16}, \false^\frac{15}{16}\}$; it is desirable that the distribution which is computed is unique: it \emph{only depends on the "input" (the problem)}, not on the way the computational steps are performed.
+Assume program $P$ generates a distribution over booleans $ \{\true^\frac{1}{16}, \false^\frac{15}{16}\}$; it is desirable that the distribution which is computed is unique: it \emph{only depends on the ``input'' (the problem)}, not on the way the computational steps are performed.

 When assuming non-deterministic evaluation, several questions on PARS arise naturally.
-For example: (1.) when --and in which sense-- is the result unique? (naively, if $P\tolim \alpha$ and $P\tolim \beta$, is $\alpha = \beta$?)
+For example: (1.) when---and in which sense---is the result unique? (naively, if $P\tolim \alpha$ and $P\tolim \beta$, is $\alpha = \beta$?)
 (2.)
 Do all rewrite sequences from the same term have the same probability to reach a result?
 (3.)
 If not, does there exist a strategy to find a result with greatest probability?

 Such questions are relevant to the theory and to the practice of computing.
 We believe that to study them, we can advantageously adapt techniques from Rewrite Theory.
-However, we \emph{cannot assume that standard properties of ARS hold for PARS.} The game-changer is that termination appears as a \emph{limit}.
-In Sec.~\ref{proof_techniques} we show that a well-known ARS property, Newman's Lemma, does not hold for PARS.
-This is not surprising; indeed, Newman's Lemma is known not to hold in general for infinitary rewriting \cite{Kennaway92,KlopV05}.
+However, we \emph{cannot assume that standard properties of ARSs hold for PARSs.} The game-changer is that termination appears as a \emph{limit}.
+In Section~\ref{proof_techniques} we show that a well-known ARSs property, Newman's Lemma, does not hold for PARSs.
+This is not surprising; indeed, Newman's Lemma is known not to hold in general for infinitary rewriting~\cite{Kennaway92,KlopV05}.
 Still, our counter-example points out that moving from ARS to PARS is non-trivial.
 There are two main issues: we need to find the \emph{right formulation} and the \emph{right proof technique}.
-It seems then especially important to have a collection of proof methods which apply well to PARS.
+It seems then especially important to have a collection of proof methods which apply well to PARS\@.